JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 * [`Dependency`](@ref) specify a JLL package that is necessary to build and load the current builder.
 Binaries for the target platform will be installed;
+* [`RuntimeDependency`](@ref): a JLL package that is necessary only at runtime.
+Its artifact will not be installed in the prefix during the build.
 * [`BuildDependency`](@ref) is a JLL package necessary only to build the current package, but not to load it.
 This dependency will install binaries for the target platforms and will not be added to the list of the dependencies of the